-Despite the fact that Amla juice is natural if it's made at home, consuming it in specific conditions can really backfire.
+Despite the fact that Amla juice is natural if it is made at home, consuming it in specific conditions can really backfire.
 How?
 Read further to know more:

-- Having Amla juice more than twice a day can solidify the stools, causing constipation
+- Having this juice more than twice a day can solidify the stools, causing constipation

 - In case you are diabetic, consult your doctor before you drink Amla juice.
 It is known to bring down the blood sugar levels, which can really meddle with your medication

-- You should always check for hypersensitivities before having Amla juice
+- You should always check for hypersensitivities before having this juice

 - Having more than the suggested amount can make you dehydrated because of loss of water from the body

-- Taking Amla juice amid pregnancy can make you feel uneasy.
-So, speak to your doctor before consuming the Amla juice.
+- Taking the juice of Amla amid pregnancy can make you feel uneasy.
+So, speak to your doctor before consuming the it.

-- It is not advisable for children to consume Amla juice more than necessary as it might cause diarrhoea in them.
+- It is not advisable for children to consume this juice more than necessary as it might cause diarrhea in them.

 You can also check out the various mocktail recipes you can make with Real Fruit Power.